 Inventory - Products you are ready to sell but are still on the shelves is money in your business that is just sitting there.
 This is why it must be carefully accounted for and tracked.
 The inventory figures in your books should be regularly checked by doing physical counts of inventory on hand.

-Loans Payable - If you’ve borrowed money to buy equipment, vehicles, furniture or other items for your business, this account tracks what’s owed on these loans and what’s due.
+Loans Payable - If you’ve borrowed money to buy equipment, vehicles, furniture or other items for your business, this account tracks the short and long term liability of what’s owed on these loans and what’s due.

 Retained Earnings - The Retained Earnings